WHAT HAPPENS AFTER THE UNIVERSITIES ARE ALLOCATED?

-Depending on the country of the university you are allocated, you will be contacted by the person responsible for monitoring your exchange, known as the “Coordinatrice d'échange/Exchange Coordinator”.
+Depending on the country of the university you are allocated to, you will be contacted by the person responsible for monitoring your exchange, known as the “Coordinatrice d'échange/Exchange Coordinator”.
 They will be your point of contact during the preparation and duration of the exchange.
 They will support you with the application process, facilitate the transmission of information between the student and the partner university; and help validate your course selection.

 Am I automatically accepted by my host university of choice after allocations?